andrei1058/BedWars1058/CONTRIBUTING.md

 | `under-review` | Pull requests being reviewed by maintainers. |
 | `requires-changes` | Pull requests which need to be updated based on review comments and then reviewed again. |
 | `needs-testing` | Pull requests which need manual testing. |

+# How to add support for a new Minecraft version

+First give a look at the project structure above on this page, clone the versionsupport of the latest supported version and then make sure to rename the package and class, plus update the pom file with the new version name.

+At this point make sure to map the following aspects on the new NMS:
+- Pathfinders for goals and targets in `DespawnableProvider`
+- `PlayerConnection` used to send packets in `v1_nn_Rx` class
+- Glass and other modified blocks in `v1_nn_Rx#registerTntWhitelist`
+- NBTTags in `v1_nn_Rx` for Item, Entity and ItemStacks
+- eventually other functions that were not mapped yet by spigot

+For your update to go live, [SidebarLib](https://github.com/andrei1058/SidebarLib) needs to be updated to your new version as well.